Quantum tomography: Example: homodyne tomography.

 The signal field is spatially and temporally controlled by the local oscillator, which has a controlled shape.
 Where the local oscillator is zero, the signal is rejected.
 Therefore, we have temporal-spatial mode selectivity of the signal.

 The beamsplitter redirects the two beams to two photodetectors.
 The photodetectors generate an electric current proportional to the photon number.
 The two detector currents are subtracted and the resulting current is proportional to the electric field operator in the signal mode, depended on relative optical phase of signal and local oscillator.

 Since the electric field amplitude of the local oscillator is much higher than that of the signal the intensity or fluctuations in the signal field can be seen.
 The homodyne tomography system functions as an amplifier.
 The system can be seen as an interferometer with such a high intensity reference beam (the local oscillator) that unbalancing the interference by a single photon in the signal is measurable.
 This amplification is well above the photodetectors noise floor.

 The measurement is reproduced a large number of times.
-Then the phase difference between the signal and local oscillator is changed in order to ‘scan’ a different angle in the phase space.
+Then the phase difference between the signal and local oscillator is changed in order to 'scan' a different angle in the phase space.
 This can be seen from figure 4.
 The measurement is repeated again a large number of times and a marginal distribution is retrieved from the current difference.
 The marginal distribution can be transformed into the density matrix and/or the Wigner function.
 Since the density matrix and the Wigner function give information about the quantum state of the photon, we have reconstructed the quantum state of the photon.

-The advantage of this method is that this arrangement is insensitive to fluctuations in the frequency of the laser.
+The advantage of this balanced detection method is that this arrangement is insensitive to fluctuations in the intensity of the laser.

 The quantum computations for retrieving the quadrature component from the current difference are performed as follows.

 The photon number operator for the beams striking the photodetectors after the beamsplitter is given by: